-and geological change is continental weathering and sedimentation.
-The weathering of rocks supplies life with essential nutrients, while biological activity enhances the weathering of rocks [218,219,224-227] (Fig. 7), creating a positive feedback loop.
-A positive bidirectional link between biospheric productivity and weathering and sedimentation is consistent with the large-scale record of sedimentary carbon.
-Isotopic patterns in this record indicate that the fraction of total carbon buried in sediments derived from organic carbon and inorganic carbonates is stable at a ratio of around ~20:80 throughout most of Earth history, although large transient divergences from this ratio are seen around both the Great and Neoproterozoic Oxidation Events [6,7].
-The sediment record itself thus indicates that any major increases in the steady state burial of organic carbon must have been coupled to similar increases in the steady state burial of carbonates, the production of which is generally linked to weathering reactions [256,257].
-Transient fluctuations in the relative burial of organic and inorganic carbon (and associated climatic instability) around the Great and Neoproterozoic Oxidation Events can then be interpreted as resulting from bifurcations in the carbon cycle as it transitioned between stable states [6,81].
+A fundamental link between biospheric productivity and weathering and sedimentation rates is also consistent with the large-scale record of sedimentary carbon.
+Isotopic patterns in this record indicate that the fraction of total carbon buried in sediments derived from organic carbon and inorganic carbonates is stable at a ratio of around ~20:80 throughout most of Earth history, although large transient divergences from this ratio are seen around both the Great and Neoproterozoic Oxidation Events [4,5].
+The sediment record itself thus indicates that any major increases in the steady state burial of organic carbon must have been coupled to similar increases in the steady state burial of carbonates.